Wesselexe/interview-challenge/README.md

 After adding another random test and finding the result by visualizing the grid on a piece of paper, one thing was clear I made a huge plunder, will go back to the drawing board and make sure basins are calculated correctly!

+## Second attempt:
+After realizing the function did have unexpected behavior, I decided to go back and make the function more work correctly with lists that have the highest cells before a basin/well forms.
+Now the function checks through the list both in the regular order and in reverse, then lastly the 2 outcomes are compared and where they overlap the result is calculated from.